bakito/pimatic-luxtronik2/README.md

 ## Installation
-Until released, this plugin can pe installed by executing the following command in the pimatic-app directory.
+This plugin can pe installed by executing the following command in the pimatic-app directory.

-`npm install bakito/pimatic-luxtronik2#master --unsafe-perm`
+`npm install pimatic-luxtronik2`